 - Navigate to the Summary tab for the project for which you are uploading a codebase.
 (If necessary, see Opening the Project Summary Tab). - 2.
-Click the Upload Project Codebase button to open the File Upload dialog. - 3.
-Click Select Archive File to browse for the archive containing your codebase. - 4.
-(Optional) Select Delete existing project codebase files to have Code Insight delete previously uploaded codebase files.
+Click the Upload Project Codebase button to open the File Upload dialog.

+- 3. Click Select Archive File to browse for the archive containing your codebase. - (Optional) Select Delete existing project codebase files to have Code Insight delete previously uploaded codebase files. - By keeping this option unselected, you can append new files or codebases to the existing codebase.
+(Default) - By selecting this option, you overwrite the existing codebase with the new one.